endurantgames/cosmiclegends/src/classes/generic.md

 :   You can change your physical features to match any person you've
     ever met, or a combination of such features.
     Add "Disguise" as a Core Power Word.
-    Add 2 dice when you use Disguise in a Power Display, Power Stunt, or Power Combo to advance the Outwit goal.
+    When you use "Disguise" in a Power Display, Power Stunt, or Power Combo roll to advance the Outwit goal, add 2 to the Effectiveness of that roll.

 Eidetic Memory
 :   You have what's sometimes called *photographic memory* -- you have perfect